 - Training cohorts: Outside of formal educational institutions, innovation districts can help improve unfilled or high-turnover job rates through training cohorts and customized programs catering to specific hiring needs of major companies in the district.

-Stability and Growth Through Anchor Institutions in the Innovation Quarter
+Anchor Institutions Bringing Stability and Growth to the Innovation Quarter

 Anchor institutions are instrumental to the development and ongoing sustainability of innovation districts.
 Together, they create and distribute equal opportunities while positioning their communities at the cutting edge.
 At the Innovation Quarter, we strongly believe in the power behind educational partnerships and future implications for students, underserved communities and healthcare as a whole.
 From minority involvement in scientific research to developing Winston Salem’s entrepreneurial ecosystem, our anchor institutions are fundamental to staying at the forefront of health and science innovation.